 - Like Brazilian jiu-jitsu and grappling martial arts, boxing does not teach how to defend against kicks and weapons.
 Otherwise, it does not work against multiple attackers.

 BJJ is better than boxing when protecting yourself in street fighting.
-Because BJJ teaches all of the necessary aspects to effectively manage a fighting situation from standing and seated positions.
+Because BJJ effectively teaches all the necessary aspects to manage a fighting situation from standing and seated positions.

 However, boxing can provide an edge if the street conflict is limited to hand-to-hand combat.